piakushin/tic-tac-near/README.md

 ===========

 A [smart contract] written in [Rust].
-It is a game for a creatures with a single neuron.
+It is a game even for a creatures with a single neuron.
 In which you should put 3 X or O in a row before your opponent.
 Why would I implement such simple game?
 Because I'm also a single cell organism.